Theodicy: Definition and etymology

 As a response to the problem of evil, a theodicy is distinct from a defense.
 A defense attempts to demonstrate that the occurrence of evil does not contradict God's existence, but a defense does not propose that rational beings are able to understand why God permits evil.
 A theodicy shows that it is reasonable to believe in God despite evidence of evil in the world, and it offers a framework that can account for why evil exists.
 A theodicy is often based on a prior natural theology, which seeks to prove the existence of God; a theodicy seeks to demonstrate that God's existence remains probable after the problem of evil is posed, by giving a justification for God's permitting evil to occur.
 Defenses propose solutions to the problem of evil, while theodicies attempt to answer the question.

 Pseudo-Dionysius the Areopagite, a Greek philosopher and theologian, defines evil by those aspects that show an absence of good.
 Writers in this tradition saw things as reflecting "forms", so evil was a failure to reflect the appropriate form adequately—as a deficit of goodness where it should have been present.
 In the same vein, the theologian and philosopher St. Augustine also defined evil as an absence of good; the theologian and philosopher Thomas Aquinas defined evil similarly, stating that "a man is called bad insofar as he lacks a virtue, and an eye is called bad insofar as it lacks the power of sight."
 The issue of the bad as an absence of the good resurfaces in the work of the philosophers Georg Wilhelm Friedrich Hegel and Martin Heidegger, in addition to the theologian Karl Barth.
 Similar views are held by the Neoplatonist philosophers, such as Plotinus and the contemporary Denis O'Brien, who state that evil is a privation.

-It is important to note that there are at least two concepts of evil: a broad concept and a narrow concept.
-The broad concept picks out any bad state of affairs ... [and] has been divided into two categories: natural evil and moral evil.
+there are at least two concepts of evil: a broad concept and a narrow concept.
+The broad concept picks out any bad state of affairs... [and] has been divided into two categories: natural evil and moral evil.
 Natural evils are bad states of affairs which do not result from the intentions or negligence of moral agents.
 Hurricanes and toothaches are examples of natural evils.
 By contrast, moral evils do result from the intentions or negligence of moral agents.
 Murder and lying are examples of moral evils.
-Evil in the broad sense, which includes all natural and moral evils, tends to be the sort of evil referenced in theological contexts ...
-[T]he narrow concept of evil picks out only the most morally despicable ... [it] involves moral condemnation, [and] is appropriately ascribed only to moral agents and their actions.
+Evil in the broad sense, which includes all natural and moral evils, tends to be the sort of evil referenced in theological contexts...
+[T]he narrow concept of evil picks out only the most morally despicable... [it] involves moral condemnation, [and] is appropriately ascribed only to moral agents and their actions.